Level/abstract-level/README.md

 await iterator.close()
 ```

-#### `iterator.all([options][, callback])`
+#### `iterator.all([options])`

 Advance repeatedly and get all (remaining) entries as an array, automatically closing the iterator.
 Assumes that those entries fit in memory.
 If that's not the case, instead use `next()`, `nextv()` or `for await...of`.
 There are no `options` by default but implementations may add theirs.
-If an error occurs, the `callback` function will be called with an error.
-Otherwise, the `callback` receives `null` and an array of entries, where each entry is an array containing a key and value.
-If no callback is provided, a promise is returned.
+Returns a promise for an array of entries, where each entry is an array containing a key and value.

 ```js
 const entries = await db.iterator({ limit: 100 }).all()